opeolluwa/backend-for-humans/src/module_9/javascript/hello-world.md

 ## Confirm NodeJs installation

-When you install NodeJS, it comes with other tools like `npx` and `npm`, to confirm the installation is successfully, open a new terminal and past the following commands
+When you install NodeJs, it comes with other tools like `npx` and `npm`, to confirm the installation is successfully, open a new terminal and type in the following commands, one at a time.

 ```sh
 node -v